goessner/g2-svg/readme.md

 ![canvas %amp; svg](img/rects.png)

 In order to create SVG output _g2_'s `exe` command can be used. `exe`'s first argument always must be a suitable rendering context.
-Providing such a renderer we have two possibilities:
+For providing such a renderer we have two possibilities:

 SVG Container | Example | Comment
 -------- |------- | ---
 Any HTML container element | `<div data-width="200" data-height="100"></div>` | `data-width` and `data-height` attributes have to be provided in order to specify the viewport size.
 The SVG markup will be inserted into that element then via `innerHTML`.
 So previous content gets overwritten.
 Any Javascript object | `{ width:200, height:100 }` |  An arbitrary javascript object providing at least both a `width` and a `height` property.
-The SVG markup will be written as a string to a new or existing `svg` property.
+The SVG markup will be written as a string to a new or existing `svg` property of that object.

 Since _g2_ has no idea of the viewport size while building the command queue, the rendering context has to provide that information.